axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 > the concept that different parts of the brain have different functions; proposed by Franz Gall towards the end of the 18th century
 - currently, neuroscience supports **relative localisation;** admits localisation for some functions under some conditions, but clearly outlines its limits
 > [!warning] research opposing localisation
-> karl lashley did smth with rats and concluded that memory was distributed rather than localised (ok dude)
+> karl lashley put rats in a maze and took out their cortexes (10-50%) and let them rerun the maze, and concluded that memory was distributed rather than localised (ok dude not ethical and not human but wtv)
 - <mark style="background: #F9C74F;">principle of mass action</mark> - based on a correlation observed between the percentage of cortex removed, and learning abilities: less cortex removed, slower and more inefficient the learning
 - <mark style="background: #F9C74F;">equipotentiality</mark> - refers to the ability of one part of the cortex to take over the functions of another part of the cortex
 ## hindbrain